Open Access in Sociology

 Other Offerings

-The online archives JSTOR and Project MUSE also provide relevant content for sociology as open access.
+The online archives JSTOR and Project MUSE now also provide open access content of relevance to sociology.

-BASE (Bielefeld Academic Search Engine) enables discipline-specific searches for digital full texts.
-Sociological content can be found by using the Dewey Decimal Classification Code 301.
+BASE (Bielefeld Academic Search Engine) enables subject-specific searches for digital full texts.
+Sociological content can be browsed using the Dewey Decimal Classification Code 301.

-Within the framework of the project OGeSoMo – Förderung von Open-Access-Publikationen in den Geistes- und Sozialwissenschaften mit dem Schwerpunkt Monografien [Promotion of Open Access Publications in the Humanities and Social Sciences with a Focus on Monographs], which was funded by the German Federal Ministry of Education and Research (BMBF), numerous flyers with information on open access publishing in the humanities and social sciences were created.
+Within the framework of the project OGeSoMo – Förderung von Open-Access-Publikationen in den Geistes- und Sozialwissenschaften mit dem Schwerpunkt Monografien [Promotion of Open Access Publications in the Humanities and Social Sciences with a Focus on Monographs], which was funded by the German Federal Ministry of Education and Research, numerous flyers with comprehensive information on open access publications in the humanities and social sciences were produced.
+In the successor project, AuROA - Autor:innen und Rechtssicherheit für Open Access [Authors and Legal Certainty for Open Access] a contract generator was developed with which modular sample contracts for open access book publications can be individually and interactively generated.

-The project ENABLE! aims to bring together in a network the individual actors in the open access publishing system in the humanities and social sciences in order to, among other things, promote open access publishing and to develop new publishing models.
+The project ENABLE! aims to bring together in a network the individual players in the open access publishing system in the humanities and social sciences to promote open access publishing and develop new publishing models, among other things.

 Open Science in Sociology

-With the services provided by GESIS, sociologists have extensive possibilities of making data, methods, and software available in open access:
+The services provided by GESIS – Leibniz Institute for the Social Sciences give sociologists extensive possibilities of making data, methods, and software available in open access:

-In the area of qualitative data, particular mention should be made of the data service centre Qualiservice, the successor of the Archive for Life Course Research (ALLF).
-It archives qualitative social science research data from various disciplines and makes them available for scientific reuse.
-It also offers personalised and study-specific advice.
+In the area of qualitative data, particular mention should be made of the Research Data Center (RDC) Qualiservice, the successor of the Archive for Life Course Research (ALLF).
+Qualiservice archives qualitative social science research data from various disciplines and makes them available for scientific reuse.
+In addition, it offers personalised and study-specific advice.

 Open Research Data